jutinguely/AARClassifier/README.md

 > I augmented the large pre-trained model from RoBERTa (roberta-large) with the AAR datasets.
 Each class has **44k** reviews.
 The training set contains 198k reviews and the validation set 22k.
-I used the default RobertaTokenizer to encode the dataset and ran the training with a batch size of 8, a learning rate of 10^{-6}, and 1 to 3 epochs (accuracy did not improve much anymore).
+I used the default RobertaTokenizer to encode the dataset and ran the training with a batch size of 8,a learning rate of 10^{-6}, and 1 to 3 epochs (accuracy did not improve much anymore).
 The experiments last at most 4 hours.

 ##### Preventing over-fitting